thebaldgeek/thebaldgeek.github.io/L-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/lbandoverview.jpg" height="580">

 The full signal path will be covered on another page, but the most import thing to know about L-Band is that you are picking up the ACARS messages *from* the airline dispatch or ground support staff *to* the aircraft.
 The way I describe it to friends and family is L-Band is *from land*.
 C-Band is *from Cockpit*.
+(If you are interested in listening to audio, you will hear the voice of the dispatch operator and silence while the flight crew are talking, you will *not* hear a full duplex conversation, just the ground side only).

 I take pains to explain this now before we get stated so that you understand what sort of messages you can expect to see from your efforts.
 Here is a typical sort of message you might see:
 `AES:4249EA GES:50 2 .VQ-BLQ !
 RA G